-The life skills you learn through boarding with likeminded peers from across the UK and the wider world will help you go further in education and beyond.
+The life skills you learn through Boarding with likeminded peers from across the UK and the wider world will help you go further in education and beyond.

-Full, flexi and weekly boarding balance school life with family time
+Full, flexi and weekly Boarding balance school life with family time

-Weekly boarders stay at Trent on school days and go home at weekends, flexi boarders stay at school 2 or 3 nights per week.
+Weekly Boarders stay at Trent College on school days and go home at weekends, flexi boarders stay at school 2 or 3 nights per week.

-Access to extra support & set homework time Allocated time for prep ensures our boarders get homework in on time.
-A number of subject teachers are on hand to provide extra support.

-Plenty of time to relax & socialise With travelling time saved, boarders have more opportunity to unwind in the evenings.
-Exciting weekend activities provide fun on and off campus.

-Make friendships that last a lifetime

-When you join the Trent boarding community, you become part of our boarding family and share experiences and memories to cherish.
+- Access to extra support & set homework time Allocated time for prep ensures our Boarders get homework in on time.
+A number of subject teachers are on hand to provide extra support. - Plenty of time to relax & socialise With travelling time saved, Boarders have more opportunity to unwind in the evenings.
+Exciting weekend activities provide fun on and off campus. - Make friendships that last a lifetime When you join the Trent College Boarding community, you become part of our Boarding family and share experiences and memories to cherish.

-Eleanor Martin House | Year 13

-'As a sixth former academic demands increase.
-However, boarding provides an atmosphere where I can balance academics alongside my extracurricular'

-Tohyeeb Blake House | Year 13
+Blake House | Year 13

-'Joining Trent College is a decision I've always been proud of, especially being a boarder.
-It is such a friendly and supportive environment'
+'Joining Trent College is a

+decision I've always been proud

+of, especially being a Boarder.
+It

+is such a friendly and supportive

+environment'